 The staff videographer is responsible for producing video content within a certain coverage zone or section at Spectator, working closely with writers and editors to craft visually driven, journalistic narratives within their videos.
 They will be responsible for all roles within a production team on various video projects, including cinematographer, direction, production, sound, lighting, etc.

-The Design Editor manages a staff with a two-part responsibility: first, to tell stories and present information in a clear, visually engaging manner, and second, to unite editorial content with broadsheet paper by incorporating photos, typefaces, graphics, and illustrations in a creative, informative way within the framework of a well-defined, though constantly evolving print style sheet.
+The Design Editor manages a staff with a two-part responsibility: first, to tell visual stories and present information in a clear, visually engaging manner, and second, to unite editorial content with broadsheet paper by incorporating photos, typefaces, and graphics in a creative, informative way within the framework of a well-defined, though constantly evolving print style sheet.
 As the leader of this staff, the Design Editor is responsible for ensuring that each aspect of that description is fulfilled.

 Therefore, the design editor should possess the following: mastery of Adobe InDesign, Photoshop, and Illustrator, as well as supporting online and interactive graphic production formats; knowledge of Spectator print formats and methods; strong organizational skills; a passion for design in general and the desire to improve Spectator’s design to make it as strong as possible on a consistent basis.

-The illustrations deputy oversees all of the illustrations for The Eye, and Opinion columns.
+The illustrations deputies oversee all of the illustrations for The Eye and Opinion columns.
 They work closely with a team of illustrators and with other section editors and deputies to ensure that all illustrations are high-quality, visually representative, and delivered in a timely manner.
 Responsibilities include attending zone and CPM meetings, planning illustrations alongside the staff illustrators and appropriate section editors, ensuring that all necessary illustrations are submitted in a timely manner, and providing illustrators with consistent and constructive feedback on their work.
 They should expect to web-save illustrations for their section at the end of each production night and hold weekly illustrations meetings.
 Applicants should have a strong visual sense, illustration capabilities, and intermediate to advanced knowledge of Adobe Photoshop.